schollz/goagrep/README.md

 There are situations where you want to take the user's input and match a primary key in a database (for example, I ran into this in my web apps for finding [music artists](http://www.musicsuggestions.ninja/), and [book titles](http://booksuggestions.ninja/)).
 But, immediately a problem is introduced: _what happens if the user spells the primary key incorrectly?_ This [fuzzy string matching](https://en.wikipedia.org/wiki/Approximate_string_matching) program solves this problem - it takes any string, misspelled or not, and matches to one a specified key list.

 # Benchmark
 Benchmarking using the 1000-word `testlist`, run with `go test -bench=.` using Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz.
-The Python benchmark was run using the same words and the same subset length. `agrep` was benchmarked using [perf](http://askubuntu.com/questions/50145/how-to-install-perf-monitoring-tool/306683): `perf stat -r 500 -d agrep -By "heroint" testlist`.
+The Python benchmark was run using the same words and the same subset length.
+The current GNU standard, `agrep`, was benchmarked using [perf](http://askubuntu.com/questions/50145/how-to-install-perf-monitoring-tool/306683): `perf stat -r 500 -d agrep -By "heroint" testlist`.

 Version                                                                 | Runtime | Memory | Database size
 ----------------------------------------------------------------------- | ------- | ------ | -------------------------------------